tamascogustavo/chimera/README.md

 ## Detail about the scripts

 You must download the folder or the git repository.
-In the folder there are 3 scripts, one extra folder and 2 txt files with the dependencies to install
+In the folder, there are 3 scripts, one extra folder, and 2 txt files with the dependencies to install

 ```
 chimera_core.py: perform the model creation evaluation and visualization files